 Asian Religions in the United States

 The Hindu community in the United States is relatively small, with 0.7% of the population identifying as Hindu.
-Most of America’s Hindus are immigrants (87%) and the overwhelming majority identify as Asian (91%).16 Historically, temple building was one of the primary means that Hindu communities sought to express their presence in America’s religious landscape and to create cultural hubs.
+Most of America’s Hindus are immigrants (87%) and the overwhelming majority identify as Asian (91%).22 Historically, temple building was one of the primary means that Hindu communities sought to express their presence in America’s religious landscape and to create cultural hubs.
 Today, there are approximately 450 Hindu temples around the country that help cater to the needs of America’s Hindu population.
-Some temples are Pan-Indian, incorporating various Hindu traditions; some temples are regional-specific temples that emphasise language and ritual forms from a particular region; and some temples are dedicated to a particular branch of Hinduism.
+Some temples are Pan-Indian (meaning they incorporate various Hindu traditions), some are dedicated to a particular branch of Hinduism, while others are regional-specific temples that emphasise language and rituals from a particular region.

 Apart from popular and regional Hindu traditions, America is also home to guru-led movements and renunciate traditions.
-Indeed, some temples areand promote the teachings of a particular guru.
-For instance, The International Society for Krishna Consciousness (ISKCON, also known as the Hare Krishnas) has maintained a significant presence since its founding in America in the 1960s.
-Another legacy of the guru-led movements is the immense popularity of yoga, which despite primarily being a fitness and health-focused industry, is seen by 63% of the American population as ‘spiritual’.17
+Indeed, some temples are and promote the teachings of a particular guru.
+For instance, the International Society for Krishna Consciousness (ISKCON, also known as the Hare Krishnas) has maintained a significant presence since its founding in America in the 1960s.
+Another legacy of the guru-led movements is the immense popularity of yoga, which despite primarily being a fitness and health-focused industry, is seen by 63% of the American population as ‘spiritual’.23

 The Buddhist population in the United States is also relatively small, with 0.7% of the population identifying as Buddhist.
-America’s Buddhist communities are comprised of a range ofor backgrounds, including white (44%), Asian (33%), Latino (12%), other or mixed (8%) and African American (3%).18 and is common in the Buddhist community whereby temples and meditation groups are often composed of a single .
+America’s Buddhist communities include a range of or backgrounds, including white (44%), Asian (33%), Latino (12%), other or mixed (8%) and African American (3%).24 However, it is common for individual Buddhist temples and meditation groups to be composed of a single group.